DipannitaOrni/krishikotha/README.md

 Rather than letting the model answer from general pretraining knowledge — which risks confidently wrong, non-localized, or fabricated advice — KrishiKotha grounds every answer in real reference material.

-The team collected roughly **18 reference documents** covering common diseases and pests across **ten crops** (rice, potato, jute, wheat, maize, tomato, beans, lemon, mustard, and tobacco), sourced from DAE, BARI, and BRRI, several in Bangla.
+The team collected roughly **24 reference documents** covering common diseases and pests across **many crops** (rice, potato, jute, wheat, maize, tomato, beans, lemon, mustard, and tobacco), sourced from DAE, BARI, and BRRI, several in Bangla.

 Given the manageable document volume — well under what would justify a full vector-database RAG pipeline — the team used a simpler, equally sound approach for this scale: each farmer question is matched to the relevant crop's document set via keyword detection, and the matched document text is passed directly into the model's context window alongside the question, with explicit instructions to answer *only* from that material.